 I got my first home computer on Christmas morning in 1982.
 It was a TI-99/4A with 16K of RAM.
+My parents purchased it from a sewing machine retailer.
 In the years that followed, I moved on fairly frequently to a new system, selling the old to fund it.
 I was doing basically the same, with less frequency, when I started building a vintage computer collection back in 1999.
 It was then that I began re-acquiring systems that I knew and loved from years past as well as certain systems that I badly wanted way back when but were much too expensive at the time.

 Collecting configurations that I have previously owned gets me thinking and writing about those original systems.
 It’s this sort-of reliving of the experience of using those systems for the first time that is perhaps the most satisfying facet of this, my hobby.
 As such, I value any photographs that I have of those original setups.
 Sadly, I lack photos of most of them, having owned them in the days long before everyone started packing a pocket internet machine / GPS / camera.
 On visits to my parents’ houses I would spend considerable time poring over myriad boxes and binders of photos, looking for any undiscovered visual records of the systems of my past.
 I found a few, but not many.
 And in searching I found a number of rolls of undeveloped film.

 I found a roll of 35mm film from the early 1990s and had it developed locally.
 The quality was weak after all those years, but it did give me a photo of my second Macintosh, the Mac LC.
 The rest of the undeveloped film that I found weren’t rolls but discs.
 Three rather older discs, holding unknown photos taken in the mid-1980s.